2012–13 Iraq FA Cup

-The 2012–13 Iraq FA Cup was the 26th edition of the Iraq FA Cup as a clubs-only competition, the main domestic cup in Iraqi football.
+The 2012–13 Iraq FA Cup was the 26th edition of the Iraq FA Cup as a club competition, the main domestic cup in Iraqi football.
 It was the first edition held since the 2002–03 season.

 The tournament was cancelled during the Round of 32 because of scheduling difficulties the Iraq Football Association had with the 2012–13 Iraqi Elite League.

 Format

 Participation

-The cup starts with a qualifying round of 13 teams from the Iraq Division One, 12 of which play against each other and one of which proceeds to the playoff round.
-The playoff round gets played between three teams from Division One and one from the Iraqi Premier League.
-The other 17 teams of the Iraqi Premier League and the rest of Division One join the other teams in the Round of 32.
+The cup starts with a qualifying round of 13 teams from the Iraqi First Division League, 12 of which play against each other and one of which proceeds to the playoff round.
+The playoff round gets played between three teams from the First Division League and one from the Iraqi Elite League.
+The other 17 teams of the Iraqi Elite League and the rest of the First Division League join the other teams in the Round of 32.

 Draw

 For the first round, the participating teams will be split into two pots of 6 teams in one and 7 in the other.
 For the remaining rounds other than the final, the draw will be conducted from just one pot.
 The final is held in the Al-Shaab Stadium, a nominally neutral venue.